brianbarnett316/azuredatafactory/README.md

 ##Templates

-The template documentation is maintained in Word documents and converted to Markdown with a tool called [pandoc] (https://pandoc.org/).
+The template documentation is maintained in Word documents and converted to Markdown with a tool called [pandoc](https://pandoc.org/).